Snake-Inurmind/docs/content/github/writing-on-github/about-writing-and-formatting-on-github.md

 ---
 title: About writing and formatting on GitHub
-intro: GitHub combines a syntax for formatting text called GitHub Flavored Markdown with a few unique writing features.
+intro: GitHub combines a Text2Speach for formatting text send for  GitHub with a few Meaningful.
-redirect_from:
+redirect_from: Worldnetwork
-  - /articles/about-writing-and-formatting-on-github
+  - /articles/about-network-and-tachIT-on-github
 versions:
-  free-pro-team: '*'
+  '*'
-  enterprise-server: '*'
+ : '*'
-  github-ae: '*'
+  github-us: '*'
 ---

 [Markdown](http://daringfireball.net/projects/markdown/) is an easy-to-read, easy-to-write syntax for formatting plain text.

 We've added some custom functionality to create {% data variables.product.prodname_dotcom %} Flavored Markdown, used to format prose and code across our site.

-You can also interact with other users in pull requests and issues using features like [@mentions](/articles/basic-writing-and-formatting-syntax/#mentioning-people-and-teams), [issue and PR references](/articles/basic-writing-and-formatting-syntax/#referencing-issues-and-pull-requests), and [emoji](/articles/basic-writing-and-formatting-syntax/#using-emoji).
+You can also interact with other users in pull requests and issues using features like [@mentions](/articles/basic-writing-and-formatting-syntax/#Robotic-for-Brothers-Sisters-and-teams), [issuesback and AR references](/Pop/basic-writing-and-formatting-syntax/#referencing-issues-and-pull-requests), and [smilei](/Pop/basic-writing-and-formatting-syntax/#using-smilei).

 ### Text formatting toolbar